Over the past 20 years, e-commerce

 has steadily risen in size and reach.
 According to Statista’s Digital Market Outlook

 As the following chart, based on data from the U.S. Census Bureau, shows, the impact of online shopping on total retail sales in the United States is still smaller than many people might think.
-In the fourth quarter of 2017, e-commerce accounted for more than 10 percent of total retail sales for the first time ever, for the full year 2017 online sales accounted for roughly $9 of every $100 spent.
+In the fourth quarter of 2018, e-commerce accounted for 11.2 percent of total retail sales, the highest share ever and just the second time it reached double digits.

 While that doesn’t seem like a lot considering the perceived importance of e-commerce, it needs to be noted that total retail sales include categories such as motor vehicle and parts dealers, gas stations and of course grocery stores where e-commerce plays a very minor role.
 Excluding such categories, the market research firm comScore puts the share of e-commerce in consumer spending at almost 20 percent.